 What Is Saxenda (Liraglutide)?

-- Saxenda is not for the treatment of type 2 diabetes
+- * It is not intended for the treatment of Type 2 diabetes

 How Does Saxenda (Liraglutide) Work?